webwriter-app/webwriter/@webwriter/website/src/content/docs/widgets/assets.md

 More details can be found in the [esbuild documentation on JSX](https://esbuild.github.io/content-types/#jsx).

 ## JSON
 JSON can be imported directly, as well.
 When a JSON file is imported, it is converted into a JS object at build time.
+This also applies to `.jsonld` files.

-`mywidget.js`
+`my-widget.js`
 ```js
 import config from "./config.json"
 ```